-Command/Option Result /opt/SUNWut/sbin/utrestart Use this option if a minor policy change was made, such as adding a dedicated token reader.
-With such minor changes, it is not necessary to terminate existing sessions.
-This is a warm restart. /opt/SUNWut/sbin/utrestart -c Use this option if a significant policy change has been made, such as enabling or disabling access to mass storage devices.
+Command/Option Result utrestart Use this option if a minor policy change was made, such changing from soft to hard security mode.
+With minor changes, it is not necessary to terminate existing sessions.
+This is a warm restart. utrestart -c Use this option if a significant policy change has been made, such as enabling or disabling access to mass storage devices.
 All existing sessions are terminated.
 This is a cold restart.